Jane March

 Jane March Horwood (born 1973) is an English film actress and former model.

-Early life and education
+Early life, family and education

 March's father Bernard Horwood was a design and technology secondary school teacher of English and Spanish ancestry.
 Her mother Jean, a newsagent, is Vietnamese of Chinese ancestry.

-While attending Nower Hill High School in Pinner, north London, March, then 14 won a "Become a Model" contest.
+At age 14 and a student at Nower Hill High School in Pinner, north London, she won a Become a Model contest which launched her career.

 Career

 After GCSEs, March moved to an apartment in Wimbledon with friends and continued to model before a call to audition in Paris on her 17th birthday following a cover shoot of Just Seventeen which had attracted the attention of French director Jean-Jacques Annaud's wife, Laurence Duval Annaud.
 March played the female lead in the 1992 film The Lover, based on a semi-autobiographical novel by Marguerite Duras.

 Two years after The Lover, she co-starred with Bruce Willis in the erotic thriller Color of Night (1994), directed by Richard Rush.
 Maxim magazine ranked her sex scene in the film as "the Best Sex Scene in film history".